FAQ

 What does installation involve?

 Rack or shelf the appliance, connect power and Ethernet, reach the local web UI from a management workstation.
 Sign in with Entra ID or AD.
-Pick default models, import your first client list, roll out the browser extension via your usual policy tool.
+Pick default models, import your first custom rule pack, roll out the browser extension via your usual policy tool.

 We run a 60-minute onboarding with your IT team: SSO, first custom rules, and a test prompt that looks like your sector.
 Most firms are live the same day.
 No cloud tenant to provision on our side.
 Step-by-step context on How it works and deployment notes on the Gateway page.